-The Department of Human Services, Alcohol and Drug Abuse Division, Problem Gambling program has partnered with the Northstar Problem Gambling Alliance, Lao Assistance Center and Dr. Serena King as the Primary Researcher and Project Consultant for a program that studies gambling addiction in the Lao community and provides support services to affected individuals and their family.
+In 2018, the DHS Problem Gambling Program partnered with the Northstar Problem Gambling Alliance, Lao Assistance Center and Dr. Serena King as the Primary Researcher and Project Consultant for a program that studied gambling addiction in the Lao community and provides support services to affected individuals and their family24.

-The program has two phases:
+The program had two phases: